 Tax credits awards are estimates, which are finalised after you’ve renewed your claim each year.

-From April 2016, the amount by which your income can change before you have to tell the Tax Credit Office falls from £5,000 to £2,500.
+The amount by which your income can change before you have to tell the Tax Credit Office is £2,500.
 This is called the income disregard.